telefonicaid/iotagent-node-lib/README.md

 * **deviceRegistrationDuration**: duration of the registrations as Context Providers, in [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard format.
 E.g.: 'P1M'.

 ### Type Configuration
+The IoT Agent can be configured to expect certain kinds of devices, with preconfigured sets of attributes, service information, security information and other attributes.
+The `types` attribute of the configuration is a map, where the key is the type name and the value is an object containing all the type information.
+Each type can has the following information configured:

+* service: service of the devices of this type.
+* subservice: subservice of the devices of this type.
+* active: list of active attributes of the device.
+For each attribute, its `name` and `type` must be provided.
+* lazy: list of lazy attributes of the device.
+For each attribute, its `name` and `type` must be provided.
+* commands: list of commands attributes of the device.
+For each attribute, its `name` and `type` must be provided.
+* internalAttributes: optional section with free format, to allow specific IoT Agents to store information along with the devices in the Device Registry.
+* trust: trust token to use for secured access to the Context Broker for this type of devices (optional; only needed for secured scenarios).
+* contextBroker: Context Broker connection information.
+This options can be used to override the global ones for specific types of devices.

 ## <a name="provisioningapi"/> Device Provisioning API
 ### Overview